kostaman/LED_Matrix-1/Configuration.md

 # Configuration
+## Limits
+There are limits which restrict the amount of color depth possible in the display.
+Below are three main categories.

+### LED Current
+LEDs are diodes and thus have an IV plot which means that for any given forward current there will be a different current.
+The relationship for is non-linear and usually somewhat exponential.
+LEDs however will not light below a certain point.
+This point devices the max color depth possible.

+Note the IV plot allows reworking the panels to use less power beyond simply lowering the current consumption of the LEDs.
+Since LEDs need less forward voltage when they use less forward current.
+This allows optimization of the LED power rail to lower the overall consumption.
+This does however generally lower the color depth possible.

+To find the limit you simply forward current of the lowest current LED color, usually Blue.
+Then find the lowest current the that LED will light at.
+Take the normal forward current of the that LED and divide it by the min light current.
+To convert this to PWM bits take log2 of the number.

+Note thus far this number assumes no multiplexing and therefore you need to subtract the log2 of the multiplex ratio.
+This will be the max current division possible, however using a few extra bits may be desired for certain conversion algorithms.

+### Serial Bandwidth
+Serial bandwidth can play a siginificant role depending on the control algorithm used.
+Below are majory categories.

+#### non-PWM Drivers:
+These drivers are the most basic of LED drivers and use software PWM and/or BCM.
+These have some advantages but are generally less effiecent.
+Below are two major categories for software PWM algorithms.

+##### Traditional PWM -
+The issue with this approach is the any refresh consumes significant amounts of serial bandwidth.
+This lowers the max color depth against chain length siginificantly.
+Generally speaking this will likely be a siginficant factor for just about any display beyond a certain point.
+Log2 of max serial clock divided by refresh, multiplex and columns gives color depth.

+Note longer chains will likely need to consider the serial clock speed in order to keep the chain stable.
+This likely involves stepping back the clock rate which will lower the serial bandwidth available.
+Refresh generally should be around 100Hz min.

+##### S-PWM -
+This approach solves one of the issues with traditional PWM, however can be a little harder to implement.
+Full version of this may increase memory consumption, increase processing power requirements and require higher levels of determinism.
+However this enables serial bandwidth to no longer repeat for every refresh.
+Instead the refresh becomes the actual FPS needed.
+This allows the refresh to drop to one.
+Thus providing a decent acceleration.

+Note this works by dividing the PWM period into multiple sections.
+Each multiplex scan only shifts out one section per pass, thus improving the perceived refresh.
+When used with a decent amount of color depth it may be recommended to normalize the on time accross the total period rather than doing it on the very first section.
+Do normalize you generally can use something like a binary tree algorithm.
+Note this is more resource intensive approach compared to just dividing up traditional PWM which is fairly low resource consumption approach.

+#### PWM Drivers:
+These drivers are optimized version of non-PWM drivers.
+These improve the performance of increases color depth against chain length.
+However they still struggle with high multiplex applications due to a lack of memory.
+They work by removing the software PWM and replace it with hardware PWM which removes the excess serial bandwidth consumption.
+These generally favor high PWM bits and low multiplex just like the LED current reflects, however this is not completely true.

+Note these generally implement traditional PWM.
+Again due to the problem with multiplexing there can be a lot of waste and this can result in lower refreshes.
+However there are some versions which support S-PWM.
+There are cases where this is desireable and can lower processing power requirements.

+Chain length is likely limited here by color depth.
+Color depth is not likely a significant limitation due to PWM drivers.
+These are slightly more expensive compared to non-PWM drivers.

+#### PWM Drivers with Memory:
+These drivers are optimized version of PWM drivers.
+These improve the performance of multiplexing against chain length as they store all information for the whole frame.
+A state machine is used inside to assit in the multiplexing thus removing excess serial bandwidth consumption.
+These generally work with S-PWM and therefore due not waste bandwidth on refresh/multiplexing also.
+However due to memory the FPS can be any number above zero instead of one or higher.

+Chain length can be quite large.
+Color depth is not likely a significant limitation due to PWM drivers with memory.
+These are slightly more expensive compared to PWM drivers.

+### Power Supply Response Time
+The amount of time it takes to feed the LEDs power can be the difference between the LED lighting and not lightling.
+Depending on the LED driver the response times required can make the LED drivers deceptive.

+Generally speaking the max color depth is log2 of the inverse of the response time divided by multiplex and FPS.
+Remember FPS is refresh in traditional PWM.
+This can be a significant limiting factor however getting quality power supplies is not hard.
+Note wiring and other factors also play a role.

+ Below are the two major categories of LED drivers, each has their own requirements based on how the implement color depth.

+#### non-PWM Drivers:
+The power supply roughly must be able to respond as fast as the serial clock divided by the number of columns.
+Slower power supplies may be thinked of as low pass filters which block fast signals and shave off a little on time depending on the configured response time.

+Below are two major categories for software PWM alogirthms, each has a slightly different issue created by this.

+##### PWM -
+PWM creates a single on time per period, assuming traditional PWM.
+This makes this most accurate and brightest mode for slower power supplies.
+If the power supply is slow to respond it will reduce some of the on time to the single edge, which could be the entire on time.
+The issue with this is the processing power required is fairly intensive.

+##### BCM -
+BCM can create multiple on times per period, assuming traditional PWM.
+This means it can be very inaccurate and dim for slower power supplies.
+If the power supply is slow it will reduce most or all of the LSBs to the point that they will not exist or contribute.
+The benefit to this is the processing power required is fairly small.

+#### PWM Drivers:
+The power supply needs to be very fast.
+The problem with all that effiecency is that it increases the response time.
+Generally speaking the response time is the grayscale clock.

+This gets a little tricky in a few cases below are the two categories.

+##### Traditional PWM -
+Here the issue is lowering the grayscale clock lowers the refresh as you spend more time per period.
+There really is no solution here.
+You may just wish to let the power supply clip your period and lower your color depth.

+##### S-PWM -
+Here the issue is you need to consider the FPS of the serial bandwidth in the grayscale clock against color depth.
+You have the same issue as traditional PWM where you intentionally increase the grayscale clock to increase the refresh rate.

 ## Receiver Card
 ### Configuration
 ### Mapping
 ### Color Depth

 ## Daemon
 The daemon needs to be configured with a configuration file.
 Multiple channels are supported now.
 Each channel requires seven parameters.